degeneratepineapples/degeneratepineapples.github.io/_posts/2018-10-07-kyrgyzstan.md

 Albeit [controversial](https://www.christianitytoday.com/ct/2018/april-web-only/reckless-love-cory-asbury-bethel-music-and-justin-bieber.html), the shepherd’s (and God’s) love could be viewed as “reckless.”
 With no regard for his own well-being, the shepherd in the parable went out into the wilderness to recover his lost sheep.
 He left behind the ninety-nine, who were protected by each other, to pursue the one, who deserted the main group and was now defenseless.
 Having found his sheep, the shepherd carried it home on his shoulders and rejoiced with his friends because he had regained something important which he had lost.

 In this same way, God loves us and wants to bring us back to His herd.
-When Jesus bore the weight of our sins on the cross, He gave us a chance to play our faith in Him. **Luke 19:10** says: “*For the Son of Man came to seek and to save the lost*.”
-By mercy we are spared from the consequences of our wickedness; by grace we are forgiven and permitted to return to the herd.
+When Jesus bore the weight of our sins on the cross, He gave us a chance to play our faith in Him. **Luke 19:10** says: “**For the Son of Man came to seek and to save the lost.**” By mercy we are spared from the consequences of our wickedness; by grace we are forgiven and permitted to return to the herd.
 When we finally accept God’s offer, we are able to join in His celebration as part of the one hundred and live within the sanctuary He created.

 Going forward, let us strive to emulate God’s compassion.
 Even if it requires climbing a mountain in Kyrgyzstan, we need to be the shepherds that find and return the lost sheep in our communities.
 If we ourselves are the lost sheep, let us cry out for God’s forgiveness and allow Him to carry us back to the herd.
 In reclaiming just one sheep out of the one hundred, God calls upon the entire kingdom of heaven to rejoice with him as if He has recovered something infinitely precious.